 You must not use 'rebated oils' in a vehicle on public roads and highways.
 The penalties for doing so can result in a fine and having the vehicle confiscated.
 Rebated oils include power sources such as red diesel and kerosene.

-Note: You can report fraud to the Customs Hotline if you believe red diesel is being used on public roads.
+Note: You can report incidents online to HMRC Fraud Hotline if you believe red diesel is being used on public roads.

 Warning: HM Revenue and Customs have the power to do spot checks on vehicles at public events.
 Many diesel owners use their vehicles for the transportation of animals.
 This includes activities such as Fox Hunting meets, Show Jumping events, and Point-to-Points.